 Expatriate Welshman and local motorcycle identity Taffy Williams was the driving force behind the Motor Cycle Club of Canberra’s decision to promote Trials in 1970.
 Their first Open Trial was conducted in 1971 at Whiterocks just outside Queanbeyan.

-Rounds of the NSW Trials Championships were run in 1976, and then every year from 1978 to the present.
+Rounds of the NSW Trials Championships were run in 1976, and then every year from 1978 to 2009, and again in 2011.
 The Club also ran an extremely successful Australian Observed Trials Championship in 1979 in Stromlo Forest.

 The entire Trials membership of the MCC of Canberra decided to form a specialist Trials club and on the 1st July 1984 the Trials Club of Canberra Inc. assumed the mantle of Observed Trials promoter in the Canberra region.

-TCC currently runs 6 Club Trials and 2 Open Trials during a season running from March through to November.
-The venues range from Murringo, near Young, to Nimmitabel, near Cooma, and are provided through the generosity of local landholders.
-TCC’s biggest problem has always been the lack of a legal permanent practice area since ACT Forests closed the Stromlo Trail Bike Area.
+TCC currently runs 5 TRA Interclub Trials and 2 Open Trials during a season running from February through to November.
+The venues range from Murringo, near Young, to Top Naas Homestead, past Tharwa, and are provided through the generosity of local landholders.
+TCC also has an area within Fairbairn Park in Pialligo Avenue, Majura, that is a legal permanent practice area.

 With the Licenced Officials program kicking off in 1994 the club has encouraged many members to obtain their Officials licence.
 TCC Life Member Trevor Bennett has been an Officials seminar presenter for MNSW since 1997.
 The Club currently has a number of Level 1 to Level 4 Licenced Moto Trials Officials in its ranks.